LiF-x/lifxmod.com/index.md

 ### License

-Life is Feudal: Extended (LiFx) is distributed by an GPL 3.0 license.
+Life is Feudal: Extended (LiFx) is distributed by a GPL 3.0 license.

 ### Credits